jorge-borbinha/Patient-specific_voxel_phantom_generation/README.md

-# Pipeline for patient-specific voxel phantom file generation
+# Pipeline for generation of Patient-specific Voxel Phantom
 Pipeline for patient-specific voxel phantom file generation